longturn/freeciv21/docs/Coding/internationalization.rst

 ---------------

 When translators work on strings, they are provided with a list taken out of context.
-They can see the original text in English and sometimes the source code --- but most translators cannot read code.
+They can see the original text in English and sometimes the source code, but most translators cannot read code.
 In some cases, the lack of context makes translation very hard.
-The string "Close", for instance, can have many meanings, with the correct one being inferred from context: "near", "closed", "close (a door)", "stop", ...
+The string "Close", for instance, can have many meanings, with the correct one being inferred from context: "near", "closed", "close (a door)", "stop", etc.
 Each meaning calls for a different translation.
 One can add special comments to the code to help translators identify the correct variant: